 Queensland is continuing to build a reputation as the major events capital of Australia.

-To ensure Queensland receives benefits from its investment into major events, we leverage across industry, community and other departments and agencies, whilst supporting the operational delivery of the event.
+To ensure Queensland receives benefits from its investment in major events, we leverage across industry, community and other departments and agencies, while supporting the operational delivery of events.

 Our role in relation to major events includes:

 - Assessing hosting opportunities and leading bids for major events on behalf of the Queensland Government.

 - Identifying resourcing requirements and quantifying costs associated with supporting major events.

 - Managing hosting, funding and sponsorship agreements for major events and event-related projects.